whowechina/iidx_pico/README.md

 ### Step 4 - Assemble
 * Assemble the turntable
   <img src="doc/tt_assemble.png" width="300px">
-* Install the low-profile stablizers.
+* Install the low-profile stabilizers.
   https://docs.keeb.io/choc-stabs
-  A little trick here is leave the keyswitch unsoldered, after the stabilizer, the keyswitch and the keycap are in place, push the keycap down and then solder the keyswith.
-This way keyswitch can align to the stabilizers better.
+  A little trick here is to leave the key switch unsoldered, after the stabilizer, the key switch and the keycap are in place, push the keycap down and then solder the key switch.
+This way the key switch can align to the stabilizers better.
 * Assemble the keyboard
   <img src="doc/kb_assemble.png" width="300px">

 ### Step 4 - Firmware
 * For the new build, hold the BOOTSEL button while connect the USB to a PC, there will be a disk named "RPI-RP2" showed up.
 Drag the uf2 firmware binary file into it.
 That's it.
 There's a small hole at the back side of the keyboard, it is facing right to the BOOTSEL button.
 * If it is already running my IIDX firmware, hold two small AUX buttons together will do the same as the BOOTSEL button.
+* For now, some configurations are hardcoded, if you want to change something, you need to build by yourself.

 Documentation still in progress, come later...

 ### What If?
 * I can't find pogopin connector.
 * I don't have Bambu Lab's machine, or I don't have an AMS system.
 * STL files are not accurate, difficult to assemble.
+**Solution:** 3D printers are different, they make small differences in printing.
+If the components are not happy with each other, you can fiddle with the OpenSCAD source file and the numbers in it to get perfect components for your case.
 * I don't have resin printer.
 * I can't find Kailh low-profile stabilizer.
 * I don't have electronic DIY gears.